EU settlement scheme

 - Eligible family members of British citizens who have exercised a right to reside in another EU country – see Home Office guidance for details of eligible family members.

-If you are a resident in the UK or arrive by 31 December 2020, you will be able to apply for settlement.
+If you were a resident in the UK by 31 December 2020, you can apply for settlement.
 This applies even if you are temporarily outside the UK at the moment (but you have not exceeded the permitted absence).

 Who cannot apply?

 You cannot use the online service to apply to the scheme if you’re not an EU, EEA or Swiss citizen and you’re applying as:

 - the family member of a British citizen you lived with in Switzerland or an EU or EEA country that is not the UK